kylenguyen-cs30/tictactoe-ml/src/ai/documentation.md

-class RLAgent {
-    private qTable: Map<string, Map<string, number>>;
-    private learningRate: number;
-    private discountFactor: number;
-    private epsilon: number;

-    constructor(){
-        // Initialize Q-Table
-        // using a map to store state-action and their Q-Values this.qTable = new Map();
-        // Learning rate (alpha) - controls how much the Q-Value is updated this.learningRate = learningRate;
-        // dicount factor (gamma) - importance of future reward this.discountFactor = discountFactor;
-        // Epsilon - controls the trade-off between exploration and exploitation this.epsilon = epsilon;
-    }

-    // given a state, choose an action

-    chooseAction(state){

-    }

-    // updaet the Q-Table
-    updateQTable(state,action, reward, nextState){}

-    // Train the agent
-    train(episodes){
-        for (let i = 0; i < episodes; i++) {

-        }
-    }

-}

-export default RLAgent;

-/*
-REINFORCEMENT LEARNING is a machine learning model that is using learning over time tech in order to imporve the intelligent.
+# REINFORCEMENT LEARNING is a machine learning model that is using learning over time tech in order to imporve the intelligent.

-key terminology :
+# key terminology :

 - State Representation : define how you will repsent the state of the Tic Tac Toe board in a way that the RL agent can understand. this could be a simple string or numerical representation of the board.